 - respecting the surrounding residential properties and the City of Sydney’s planning guidelines

-- working with the community, the City of Sydney and Urban Growth NSW to create a ‘pedestrian and bicycle access strategy’ for the Darlington precinct.
-We will invest $2 million in improvements.
+- working with the community, the City of Sydney to deliver a ‘pedestrian and bicycle access improvements’ for the Darlington precinct (consultancy phase complete).
+We will invest $2 million in these works.

 Traffic and parking